-I wrote last this month:
+I wrote last month:

 In our liberal democracy, issues that carry an abiding potential for violence are downplayed.
 This is seen in the phenomenon of ‘conscience’ votes, whereby politicians mitigate terse disagreements by simply abdicating the fight for deeply held moral beliefs.

 This retreat from upholding morality in the public sphere is marked among self-described conservatives: the free-market, ‘small government’ type.
 Because they view freedom as meaning individual autonomy, they have mustered little to prevent the complete inversion of public morality.
 The phrases ‘my body, my choice’ (abortion) and ‘individuals can do as they please in the privacy of their own home’ (gay marriage) were arresting propositions–even for conservatives meant to resist such trends.

 Vacating the field of public morality, conservatives turned inwards to their own private morality–to which they remain resigned, disinterested in legitimately taking the culture war to the left.

 So why the retreat?
 Well, conservatives seem to have done so, out of the belief that they will have perpetual access to private isles with which to express themselves: religiously, culturally and morally.
 They need not worry over what is going on ‘out there’ while they have good families, churches and communities as distinguished from the degenerate mainstream.